-If you’ve booked a fly cruise, the first queues you’ll encounter will be at the airport.
-So what advice did our forum members have for avoiding these?
+If you’ve booked a fly cruise, the first queues you’ll encounter will of course be at the airport.
+So what advice did our forum members have for avoiding this?

 Tips To Ease Through Embarkation

-The next stop on your journey to the ship is the crowds at the port.
-What tips did our forum have for staying relaxed during embarkation?
+The next stop on your journey to the ship is the crowds at the port, so what tips did our forum have for staying relaxed during embarkation?